TheShinyBunny/DPScriptVSC/README.md

 # DPScript

-DPScript, or The Minecraft Datapack scripting language, is a custom programming language designed specifically for generating custom Minecraft datapacks for creating custom behavior and mechanics.
+DPScript, or The Minecraft Datapack Scripting language, is a custom programming language designed specifically for generating custom Minecraft datapacks, creating custom behavior and mechanics.

-The language uses files with extension `.dps`, and this extension for Visual Studio Code will automatically validate and autocomplete your code.
+The language uses files with extension `.dps` and compiles such files into raw datapacks.
+This extension for Visual Studio Code will automatically autocomplete, syntax highlight and compile your code.

 ## Basic Datapack Tutorial

-A dpscript file is used for creating datapacks, by translating readable code to the boilerplate known as `.mcfunction` files.
+A dpscript file defines a namespace in a datapack, in readable code that is later compiled to the abomination known as `.mcfunction` files.

-For example, here is a `.dps` file that will print to the chat "Hello World" every tick:
+For example, here is a simple `.dps` script that will print to the Minecraft chat "Hello World" every tick:

 ```txt
 # main.dps